yumu0810/Issue-Tracking-System/README.md

-# Web-based-Issue-Tracking-System
+# Issue-Tracking-System
-This is a web-based issue tracking system similar to Jira -- but kind of different and much simpler.
+This is a web-based issue tracking system allowing members to create projects, report issues/bugs for projects, assign the issue to certain people for fixing, and change the status of issues in the workflow.